Font Converter

 Implementing Custom Fonts in Email

 If brand consistency requires custom fonts and your audience includes significant Apple Mail users, you can implement @font-face in emails.
-Remember that this only works for supporting clients—others will see your fallback fonts.
+Remember that this only works for supporting clients.
+Others will see your fallback fonts.
+For a deeper look at how @font-face syntax translates from web CSS to email HTML, our CSS font implementation guide covers the full declaration syntax including unicode-range and format hints.

 <style>